grizlibier/wcomf/README.md

 # Logs

+**post-first-release update 2(3 august 2023)**

+- I made a stupid mistake in 2021, so I'll be restoring the entire codebase.
+I'll also go and rework most of the code because it's awful.

 **post-first-release update(21 december 2021)**

 - code is deleted from main view due to its size, you can still access the source code in the release tab